Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: UFR STAPS

-Data collection and creation of digital resources needed to prepare students for the CAPEPS oral teaching exam:
+Data collection and creation of the digital resources needed to prepare students for the CAPEPS oral teaching exam:

 Project Leader: Claire-Hélène Laurens